HeyGears Creates Personalized Prosthetic Designs in Seconds with Materialise Software

-HeyGears recognized that these manual, routine tasks were taking up time in which their experienced designers could instead be innovating and improving their offering.
+HeyGears recognized that these manual, routine tasks were taking up time that their experienced designers could use instead to innovate and improve their offering.
 The tedious process also meant that when the time would come to scale up, they would have difficulty doing so.
 That’s why they turned to Materialise’s software team to help them automate these steps.

 Automating the full design process with Materialise APIs